hnprashanth/blog/src/pages/otp-based-phone-auth-amazon-cognito-amplify/index.md

 Click Login -> Enter Phone -> Receive 6 digit code to phone through Text/SMS -> Enter code -> Login Successful

 Unfortunately, this is not natively supported by Cognito unlike Firebase.
-After some digging I found out about Custom Auth Flow in Cognito which allows developer to implement their own auth flows.
+After some digging I found out about Custom Auth Flow in Cognito which allows developers to implement their own auth flows.
 AWS Amplify documentation for the same can be found here: https://aws-amplify.github.io/docs/js/authentication#customizing-authentication-flow.
-Since my was built using React, Amplify was the perfect goto choice.
+Since my app was built using React, Amplify was the perfect goto choice.

 Calling Auth.signIn() without password triggers custom auth flow.